 Two Eagles Joined

 It was then he decided that he would join the Allies.
 But to do this, he would need to modernize.
 He was, like many other Arabic rulers, a reformer at heart.
 He agreed to some extent with the communist Arabians that the time of the old ways had come and gone; for his dream of a new caliphate to arise, he would need to make his nation appeal to the Allies at a far greater pace than ever before.
-Though already working with moderately swift programs around the Middle East, he kick-started them all, even forming a democratic parliament and holding his nation's first elections ever, in a widely-celebrated and approved-of move (while both the Allies and Soviets hoped they would vote in parties favoring them, and the Imperials gave a hearty scoff, saying that theirs was the only true divine destiny.)
+Working with moderately swift programs around the Middle East, he kick-started them all, even forming a democratic parliament and holding his nation's first elections ever in a widely-celebrated and approved-of move.

 This decision to join the Allies came with the Saudi army sending forces to join the fight against the Soviets when the war did come.
 While the initial phase of the conflict seemed bleak as the Communists rapidly swept Allied members out of the war, Faisal remained strong with his convictions.
 When Cherdenko had turned the whole of the Mediterranean into a Soviet lake, he remained true to the Allies, even when Riyadh itself was being besieged.